Vishal-Garg1/aims/readme.md

 Download the code, then
-type 'npm init' in terminal
 type 'npm i' in terminal
-make .env file in backend folder type 'npm run start' to start the server
+make .env file in main folder
+type 'npm run start' to start the server